-Even if you are not planning on selling your business imminently, the presence of a well-thought-out exit strategy will mean that you enjoy the benefits of prior planning and increase the value of your business through making the most of opportunities when they occur.
-Speaking to an experienced accountancy firm in London will give you a great head start in putting together an exit strategy that will help your company to thrive.
+Even if you are not planning on selling your business imminently, the presence of a well-thought-out exit strategy will mean that you enjoy the benefits of prior planning and increase the value of your business by making the most of opportunities when they occur.
+Speaking to an experienced accountancy firm in London will give you a great head start in putting together an exit strategy to help your company thrive.

 - It puts robust financial plans in place

-It may be surprising to hear that many investors want to see a robust exit strategy in place before they invest in your company.
-By including an exit strategy in your preparations when setting up a limited company it will help you to put robust financial plans and strategies in place.
-This will help in creating a well-thought-out financial plan for your business, as well as making your company look attractive to potential investors.
+It may be surprising to hear that many investors want to see a robust exit strategy before investing in your company.
+Including an exit strategy in your preparations when setting up a limited company will help you put robust financial plans and strategies in place.
+This will help create a well-thought-out financial plan for your business and make your company look attractive to potential investors.

-An exit strategy also helps you to think about all of the administrative steps you’ll need to put in motion before you can leave – such as any legal contracts and a valuation of the company.
+An exit strategy also helps you think about all of the administrative steps you’ll need to put in motion before you can leave – such as any legal contracts and a company valuation.
 By having this plan already documented, the execution of the exit will be significantly easier.

 Having an exit strategy in place will help prevent your business from growing stagnant.
-By having an ultimate endpoint which you seek to achieve, you will be encouraged to implement strategic thinking which can guide your business in the right direction.
+By having an ultimate endpoint that you seek to achieve, you will be encouraged to implement strategic thinking, which can guide your business in the right direction.
 Reviewing your exit strategy regularly is a good way of regaining your enthusiasm and drive for your business.

-Through selecting a good accountancy firm, you will have an expert on board to make sure that your exit strategy is achievable to ensure your business stays on track.
+By selecting a good accountancy firm, you will have an expert on board to ensure your exit strategy is achievable and your business stays on track.

 - It means you leave your business in a good position

-Formulating an exit strategy isn’t about predicting your companies end when you are just setting it up, rather it is a way of creating indicators for success and effective guidelines to achieve your aims.
-Getting the advice of an experienced accountant will assist you in creating an exit plan that both makes the process smooth when you do decide to leave, as well as being a useful strategic tool in ensuring your company’s continued growth.
+Formulating an exit strategy isn’t about predicting your company’s end when you are just setting it up; rather, it is a way of creating indicators for success and effective guidelines to achieve your aims.
+Getting the advice of an experienced accountant will assist you in creating an exit plan that makes the process smooth when you decide to leave, as well as be a useful strategic tool in ensuring your company’s continued growth.